 Total Time 1 hour 45 minutes

-Pickle-brined chicken makes the best southern crispy chicken sandwich!
-Extra crispy chicken between soft sandwich buns loaded with sweet and tangy homemade Chick fil A sauce, and pickles!
+Pickle-Brined Crispy Chicken Sandwiches are a Southern classic!
+These fried chicken sandwiches start with extra crispy chicken between soft brioche buns loaded with sweet and tangy homemade Chick-fil-A sauce, and extra pickles!
 Simple and so delicious!

 Ingredients

-• 1 lb.
-(2 medium) boneless, skinless chicken breasts, cut into halves (or use 4 large chicken thighs)
+• 1 lb. boneless, skinless chicken breasts, cut into 4 pieces (or 4 thighs)

 • ¾ cup buttermilk